Simulation-based inference with neural posterior estimation applied to X-ray spectral fitting -- III Deriving exact posteriors with dimension reduction and importance sampling: Introduction

 We successfully applied simulation-based inference with neural posterior estimation for X-ray spectral fitting \citep[][hereafter BD24 and DB25]{Barret_2024AA,DupourqueBarret2025AA}.
 In BD24, we considered low-resolution spectra from the NICER instrument \citep{Gendreau2012SPIE.8443E..13G}.
 We showed that SBI-NPE performed on par with standard spectral fitting in both Gaussian and Poisson regimes, for both synthetic and real data, providing consistent parameter estimates and posteriors.
-In DB25, we investigated its applicability to high-resolution spectra expected from the upcoming \textit{newAthena} X-IFU instrument \citep{Barret2023ExA....55..373B,peille-xifu-20205}, leveraging spectral compression and SBI likelihood-free nature.
+In DB25, we investigated its applicability to high-resolution spectra expected from the upcoming \textit{NewAthena} X-IFU instrument \citep{Barret2023ExA....55..373B,peille-xifu-20205}, leveraging spectral compression and SBI likelihood-free nature.
 Two spectral compression strategies were tested: (1) hand-crafted summary statistics (e.g. bin counts and ratios), and (2) neural network-based automated feature extraction.
 We showed that hand-crafted summary statistics yielded superior efficiency, producing posteriors comparable to those from exact inference.
-As part of these earlier studies, we released \sixsa\ (Simulation-based Inference for X-ray Spectral Analysis) as a python package available on GitHub.

 Following this up, we now investigate auto-encoders for compressing X-ray spectra and importance sampling for refining the posterior estimates.
 A key constraint throughout our study remains the ability to perform the entire analysis on a standard laptop (MacBook Pro, Apple M3 Max, 16 cores) within a practical duration: on the order of tens of minutes.
 This includes the time required to generate simulations, to train the auto-encoder, to obtain the truncated prior proposals, and to train the neural density estimator, considering that the posterior sampling time is negligible.
-To this, we now add the time to perform importance sampling.
-To satisfy this constraint, all components of the pipeline had to be optimized for efficiency.
+To this, we now add the time to perform importance sampling, as introduced later.
+To minimize the end-to-end inference time, all components of the pipeline had to be optimized for efficiency.

 The paper is organized as follows.
 In section \S \ref{sixsa_setup}, we describe the various components of the \sixsa\ pipeline.
 In \S\ref{results} we present the results of three test cases, involving spectral models of increasing complexity, before demonstrating the applicability of \sixsa\ to real \xrism-Resolve data.
 This precedes a discussion in \S\ref{discussion} and the conclusions \S\ref{conclusions}.
 In Appendices A-C, we report further results on \sixsa\ applied to mock X-IFU data and real \textit{NICER} and \textit{XMM-Newton} data.